Local Businessmen to Buy WDEV Radio From Squier Family

 - Kevin McCallum ©️ Seven Days

-- From left: Myers Mermel, Ashley Squier, Scott Milne and Steve Cormier at the WDEV studio on Thursday
+- From left: Myers Mermel, Ashley Squier and Scott Milne at the WDEV studio on Thursday

 Two local businessmen, both former Republican candidates for office, are buying central Vermont WDEV radio from the Squier family, which has owned it for nearly a century.